How Much Does Quality Matter?

 If you are not ready to truly engage with the Grant Foundry process, due to other priorities and engagements, consider us when you are ready to commit to this learning process.

-The next round of Grant Foundry will run from the start of November through mid-December.
+The next round of Grant Foundry will be held in Spring 2022 (March – May).
 We’re now accepting applications – be sure to get yours in before the program fills up!

 We are only able to work with a small group of researchers in this program, so we use an application process to give us a window into whether Grant Foundry is a good fit for you.
 This helps us ensure a fully engaged group dynamic that will benefit everyone involved.